-- Mr. Bader's Executive Services Agreement for the position of Chief Executive Officer has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Bader receives a base salary of \$220,000 per annum, plus statutory superannuation entitlements. - Mr. Bader is eligible to participate in the Long-Term Incentive Plan and has been issued 3,750,000 Employee Options and 1,600,001 unexpired Performance Rights issued in lieu of salaries reduced for 6 months. - Mr. Bader is also eligible to participate in a Short-Term Incentive ("STI") scheme which the Group has implemented.
-The Board determines a percentage of base salary that may be payable to Mr. Bader on the achievement of key performance indicators to be set having regard to the financial position and performance of the Group.
+- Mr. Bader's Executive Services Agreement for the position of Chief Executive Officer has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Bader is entitled to a base salary of \$250,000 per annum, plus statutory superannuation entitlements.
+He has elected to receive \$30,000 of this in the form of equity securities.
+1,600,001 performance rights issued in May 2020 in lieu of salary were converted to shares during the year ended 30 June 2021.
+403,846 performance rights issued on 2 Dec 2020 in lieu of salary were converted to ordinary shares subsequent to year end. - Mr. Bader is eligible to participate in the Long-Term Incentive Plan and has been issued 3,750,000 Employee Options (expire 30 September 2021) and 4,500,000 performance rights (expire 31 August 2023). - Mr. Bader is also eligible to participate in a Short-Term Incentive ("STI") scheme which the Group has implemented.
+A maximum of \$10,000 per annum may be payable to Mr. Bader on the achievement of key performance indicators to be set having regard to the financial position and performance of the Group.

-Jan Ferreira, Chief Financial Officer and Company Secretary (commenced 28 April 2014)
+Jan Ferreira, Chief Financial Officer / Chief Operating Officer (commenced 28 April 2014)

-- Mr. Ferreira's Executive Services Agreement for the position of Chief Financial Officer and Company Secretary has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Ferreira receives a base salary of \$215,000 per annum, plus statutory superannuation entitlements. - Mr. Ferreira is eligible to participate in the Long-Term Incentive Plan and has been issued 883,334 unexpired Performance Rights in lieu of salaries reduced for 6 months. - Mr. Ferreira is also eligible to participate in a Short-Term Incentive scheme which the Group has implemented.
-The Board determines a percentage of base salary that may be payable to Mr. Ferreira on the achievement of key performance indicators to be set having regard to the financial position and performance of the Group.
+- Mr. Ferreira's Executive Services Agreement for the position of Chief Financial Officer / Chief Operating Officer has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Ferreira is entitled to a base salary of \$225,000 per annum, plus statutory superannuation entitlements.
+He has however elected to receive \$10,000 of this in the form of equity securities.
+883,334 performance rights issued in May 2020 in lieu of salary were converted to shares during the year ended 30 June 2021.
+134,615 performance rights issued on 2 Dec 2020 in lieu of salary were converted to ordinary shares subsequent to year end. - Mr. Ferreira is eligible to participate in the Long-Term Incentive Plan and has been issued 4,500,000 performance rights (expire 31 August 2023). - Mr. Ferreira is also eligible to participate in a Short-Term Incentive scheme which the Group has implemented.
+A maximum of \$10,000 per annum may be payable to Mr. Ferreira on the achievement of key performance indicators to be set having regard to the financial position and performance of the Group.